veronicasyseo/finalyearproject/README.md

 Implementation of the paper mentioned (with a bunch of modifications).
 Is processing images with complex backgrounds.

 ## GUI.py:
+> Update 02/08/2017: Added hybrid.py to the GUI, and started work on interpreting text outputs from Tesseract.

 Simple GUI, making it more convenient to test our program on sample images.
 Uses Tkinter, so it should run on both Mac and Windows.